hyperledger/fabric-rfcs/text/orderer-v3.md

 Undoubtedly, an alternative architecture which doesn't require Fabric codebase changes to add support for new consensus protocols would be a sought-after property.

+# Removal of deprecated features
+[deprecations]: #removal-of-deprecated-features

+Naturally, the Fabric ordering service framework will not contain any consensus specific components.
+However, it should be discussed which consensus implementations that exist today would be re-built with it.

+- **Solo**: For the sake of reducing the size of the code to be maintained, the Solo orderer will be discontinued and replaced with deployment of a single Raft orderer.
+- **Kafka**: The Kafka ordering service offers no advantages over the Raft ordering service, and as such, it will not be implemented with the new ordering service framework.

+### Removal of system channel

+Fabric nodes are multi-tenant and each node can simultaneously be part of multiple Fabric blockchains.
+Each such a blockchain is termed a "channel" and has its own authentication policies, its own consensus instance and its own ledger.

+Peers join to channels by being given channel configuration blocks to bootstrap from.
+Orderers, however, can join channels in two different mechanisms:

+- They can be given channel configuration blocks, and join channels in a similar fashion to peers.
+- They can participate in an orderer-only channel, termed the "system channel" which contains transactions that create channels.

+The latter mechanism has a significant drawback compared to the former: All ordering nodes must be part of the system channel.

+Even though the system channel is usually dormant, its very existence is a severe privacy problem.
+Consider ordering service nodes each run by a different organization: **O1, O2, O3** and participating in three channels:
+A: **O1, O2**
+B: **O2, O3**
+C: **O3, O1***

+The very presence of a system channel tells the organization **O2** that **O1** has a business relation with **O3**.
+Since by definition there can only be a single system channel for an orderer, then it is impossible for a node in **O1** to hide the existence of possible interaction with **O3** because both **O1** and **O3** need to be part of the same system channel that **O2** is part of.

+In addition to the aforementioned privacy problem, having two different mechanisms to achieve the same thing only needlessly increases the codebase and complexity.

+Therefore, the new ordering service framework will not support a system channel, and as such, Fabric v3 orderers will not have system channels at all.
+As a consequence, before a system channel orderer is to be upgraded to a v3 orderer, the channel participation API needs to be activated beforehand, and after the upgrade takes place, joining back to a system channel will no longer be possible.

 # Identifying building blocks
 [building-blocks]: #identifying-building-blocks